moderneinc/mass-ingest-example/repo-fetchers/README.md

 ```

 #### Description
 This script fetches all repositories from the specified GitHub organization.
 The `GITHUB_TOKEN` environment variable must be set for authentication.
+You must also have the [GitHub CLI](https://cli.github.com/) installed and have run [`gh auth login`](https://cli.github.com/manual/gh_auth_login). (**note**: if you use a GitHub installation rather than `github.com` you will have to `gh auth login --hostname github.mycompany.com`)

 #### Example
 To fetch all repositories from a GitHub organization: